Teaching Approach and FAQ

 Performing music written for two pianos.

 The primary reason for not succeeding in learning to play a musical instrument is not lack of talent.
-It is lack of consistent, daily practice.
+It is lack of skills.
+Skills are acquired through consistent, daily practice.
 Anyone who wishes to become proficient enough to enjoy playing a musical instrument needs to be prepared to work.
 The work can be joyful work, but it is hard work nonetheless.

 Before starting music lessons, I strongly urge students (and their parents, if the student is a child) to evaluate whether or not the schedule will allow time for daily music practice.
 Although everyone starts lessons with the best of intentions, the reality of a multitude of other activities often means that there is simply not enough time in the daily schedule to add one more thing.
 Students who enter into lessons without the requisite amount of time available for practice become discouraged because they fail to make progress.